1924 Nicaraguan general election

+The United States pressured Nicaragua to hold a free election in 1924.

 Just before the election, Bartolomé Martínez issued decrees making changes in the personnel of the electoral boards and creating a special force of armed police to be present in each polling place.
 The Supreme Court upheld the national electoral board when it protested against these actions, but the government rejected the court’s decision.
 Election day, 5 October, was relatively quiet, though the government imposed a state of siege late in the afternoon because of minor disorders in the conservative department of Chontales.

 The US State Department, then led by future Chief Supreme Court Justice Charles Evans Hughes (1862 - d.
 1948), at first expected that the election would bring conditions which would allow withdrawal of the legation guard from Managua.
 But the 1924 electoral process, even when conducted a tad better than preceding elections, was a saddening affair – no exception to the country’s political axiom that the candidate of the party in power always won.
 The Nicaraguan government claimed that the election of 5 October, took place with admirable liberty and impartiality.
 The Conservatives were unhappy with the outcome and protested voting in several cantons.
 “Strangely, even the victors of 1924 were far from jubilant.
 They feared extralegal action from the Conservatives, especially Emiliano Chamorro Vargas”.

 After giving consideration to the advisability both of a new election and the appointment of a coalition cabinet headed by a designate chosen by Congress, the U.S. Department of State decided to accord recognition to Carlos José Solórzano when he assumed the Presidency on 1 January 1925.
 The genuine Conservatives refused to admit the legality of Solórzano’s Administration, and their opposition heightened when the Conservative Senators and Deputies, whose elections had been conceded by the National Board of Elections, were expelled by the Bartolomé Martínez-controlled Congress and Transactionists seated in their stead.

 On January 26 of 1925, former Nicaraguan President Gral Emiliano Chamorro Vargas mounted a coup, forcing Solórzano and Sacasa to flee the country.
 He also removed all liberals from the Nicaraguan Congress.
 The United States refused to recognize Chamorro's regime.
 As a result, Liberals and other parties revolted all of which leading, by the middle of 1926, to the start of the so called Constitutional War of 1926-27.